Christian Stocker: Political career

 On 12 June 2019, Stocker was sworn in as a member of the National Council during the XXVI legislative period, succeeding Johann Rädler, who had resigned his mandate.
 In June 2021, he was re-elected as chairman of the ÖVP in Wiener Neustadt.
 In December 2021, he was appointed spokesperson for internal affairs and security within the ÖVP parliamentary club.

 In March 2022, Stocker was elected deputy district party chairman, and in September 2022, he was appointed secretary-general of the ÖVP.
-For the 2024 National Council elections, he was the party's top candidate in the Lower Austria South district and was placed seventh on the ÖVP's federal list, securing a direct mandate from his district.
+For the 2024 National Council election, he was the party's top candidate in the Lower Austria South district and was placed seventh on the ÖVP's federal list, securing a direct mandate from his district.
 Following the election, he became a member of the ÖVP's negotiating team for government formation discussions with the Social Democratic Party (SPÖ) and the NEOS.

 On 5 January 2025, Stocker was appointed Chairman of the ÖVP following the resignation of Karl Nehammer, which came after the unsuccessful tripartite coalition negotiations between the ÖVP, SPÖ, and NEOS.
 Under his leadership, the ÖVP initiated negotiations with the Freedom Party of Austria (FPÖ), which had emerged as the strongest party in the 2024 legislative election.
 Despite Stocker having previously expressed strong criticism of the FPÖ, negotiations between the two parties continued but ultimately failed on 12 February 2025.

 After the 2025 local council elections in Lower Austria, Stocker resigned from his mandate in Wiener Neustadt and stepped down as deputy mayor, though he remained the city's party chairman.

 Chancellor of Austria

 Following renewed coalition negotiations between the ÖVP, SPÖ, and NEOS, Stocker emerged as the leading candidate for the office of Chancellor.
 He was sworn in as Chancellor of Austria on 3 March 2025, forming the Stocker government.
 On 29 March 2025, he was elected chairman of the ÖVP at the party's national convention with 98.4% of the votes.

 Following the Israeli strikes on Iran in June 2025, Stocker stated that the "Iranian nuclear program is a cause for great concern", saying that Iran must not be allowed to acquire nuclear weapons, and "appeals to everyone for a swift return to the negotiation table".

+In July 2026, in response to the migration crisis in Ceuta, Stocker criticised Spain's migration policy, arguing that its regularisation of undocumented migrants could encourage further illegal migration.
+He warned that Austria could temporarily close its borders within the Schengen Area if the crisis resulted in increased migration pressure on Austria.